 I chose LCF for a number of reasons.
-Firstly, it's in London and I knew london was the place to be to get into the fashion industry - I would be surrounded by art, culture, fashion and history and would be fully immersed in it.
-Secondly, the University had very impressive allumni, and offered many opportunities, and finally UAL itself is renowed across the world.
+Firstly, it's in London and I knew London was the place to be to get into the fashion industry - I would be surrounded by art, culture, fashion and history and would be fully immersed in it.
+Secondly, the University had very impressive alumni, and offered many opportunities, and finally UAL itself is renowned across the world.

 How was your time at LCF?